photkosee/COMP6080-funform/README.md

 				<li>JS code is appropriately styled and formatted based on common conventions shown in lectures.</li>
 				<li>Ensure that source code (JS) is no more complicated or verbose than necessary to solve a given problem (less is more).</li>
 				<li>Your code is clean, well commented, with well-named variables, and well laid out as highlighted in the course style guide.</li>
-				<li>Code follows common ReactJS patterns that have been discussed in lectures and as highlighted in the course style guide.</li>
 			</ul>
 		</td>
 	</tr>